Generic Name: daclizumab (dak-LIZ-oo-mab)

 - Weak immune system—Use with caution.
 May make these conditions worse.

 - Infection, or history of—Daclizumab is not recommended for patients with an active infection, including tuberculosis.
 Caution should be used if you have a chronic infection or history of a recurring infection.

 A nurse or other trained health professional may give you daclizumab.
-You may also be taught how to give your medicine at home. daclizumab is given as a shot under your skin, usually on the upper arms, abdomen (stomach), or thighs.
+You may also be taught how to give daclizumab at home.
+It is given as a shot under your skin, usually on the thighs, stomach, or on the back of your upper arms.